You are here:

 Sometimes helping yourself feel better is not enough on its own and you may need extra help.
 Your GP can suggest other treatment options.
 It can be hard to ask for help and you may not like the idea of seeing a doctor about mood problems.
 But looking after your mental health is positive, and getting treatment can make a big difference.

-Seeing your GP may be most beneficial when it feels like you are working together.
 You can help your GP by telling them about the different feelings you have.
 It may help to write down what you want from the appointment before you go.
 Your GP can help by listening, by looking at your medical history, and by asking you what you think might help you.

 'Talking' therapies

 These may help reduce depression and make life more manageable.
 Talking in confidence about your feelings about epilepsy may be helpful.
 ‘Talking’ therapies include counselling, psychotherapy, and group therapy.
+You can also call our confidential helpline to talk through how you are feeling.

 Medication